 With any plan you pick, you get a low overage rate of 3¢ per page.
 That’s as good a rate as you will find.

 For companies worried about the commitment or high upfront cost of a subscription, MetroFax offers great month to month rates.
 Best Value “jumps” to $12.95/month, which is the same cost as FaxBurner with twice the page limit.

 At a certain volume, RingCentral’s unlimited fax plan becomes the better buy.
 But if you don’t always hit those high numbers, it may not actually be the most cost-effective.

 A Professional plan from Metrofax gets you 2,500 pages per month, or around 80 pages a day.
-If you are in that neighborhood, Metrofax might be better than RingCentral.

 Put it all together—the good price, low overage fees, and ability to add multiple emails to a single account—and you have one of the cheapest ways to get your faxes from point A to B.